leewujung/callmark/README.md

   After selecting these paths, you will see another window popping up for you to select the actual recording file you want to analyze.

+  If you load a `xxx_detect.mat` file instead of a signal (e.g., `xxx.mat` or `xxx.wav`), you have to press the `Detect calls` to bring up the spectrogram and previously saved marked calls.

 * **Detect calls**<br>
-  Initial simple energy detection of calls, which will also initialize the spectrogram and time series display.
+  Initialize simple energy detection of calls.
+This button will also bring up the spectrogram and time series display.
   Note that there is usually a bit of lag after you accept the simple threshold detection until the spectrogram shows up, so don't be alarmed if nothing seems to be happening for a few seconds.